 The burden of proving these elements is on the victim.
 Sometimes nursing home malpractice can also result in the death of the resident.
 In such cases, the survivors of the deceased resident can file a claim for wrongful death against the nursing home and its staff.
 To prove a nursing home malpractice case, expert testimony may be need to provide that employees of the nursing home failed to render care and treatment that meets the prevailing standard of care in the industry, and that this breach of the standard of care caused the resident’s injury or death.

-If you suspect you are a medical malpractice victim or nursing home malpractice for any reason, it is recommended that you seek legal advice immediately.
+If you suspect you are a victim of medical malpractice or nursing home malpractice for any reason, it is recommended that you seek legal advice immediately.
 If you have any further questions, contact Hastings, Cohan & Walsh, LLP at 888-244-5480.